Blog

 Adenomyosis has adverse effects on the everyday life of affected women.

-Women with adenomyosis are prone to a high risk of developing anemia, infertility, and other uterine conditions.
+Women with adenomyosis are prone to a high risk of developing anaemia, infertility, and other uterine conditions.

 Various complications concerning fertility arise in women, as the uterus becomes swollen and bulky due to adenomyosis.
 It results in an unsuitable uterine environment which leads to implantation issues and miscarriage risks.